tradingview-pine-seeds/docs/repo.md

 # GitHub settings

 Use GitHub as your backend.
-This is where you upload the data.
-Here you update them.
+This is where you upload the data and updated.
 We will prepare a repository for you.
 You will fork it.
 After that, you can upload your data to the fork.

 GitHub Actions are already configured.
 They regularly check the data and create a _Pull Request_ to our repository.
-See the results of the checks in the Action's logs.
+See the results of the checks in the Action logs.

 ## Pre-setup